 Scientific studies have shown that creatine can improve athlete's performance in activities that require quick bursts of energy, such as weight training (*3) and sprints (*4), and can even help athletes recover more quickly between sets and workouts (*5).

-Among other benefits, creatine improves both aerobic (*6)and anaerobic capacity (*7), delays the onset of muscle fatigue (*8), accelerates recovery (*9) and increases mental skills (*10).
-Although creatine can betaken by any person who exercise regularly, it is better suited to bodybuilders as it promotes muscle protein synthesis thus helping to increase muscle mass (*11).
+Among other benefits, creatine improves both aerobic (*6) and anaerobic capacity (*7), delays the onset of muscle fatigue (*8), accelerates recovery (*9) and increases mental skills (*10).
+Although creatine can be taken by any person who exercises regularly, it is better suited to bodybuilders as the supplement promotes muscle protein synthesis thus helping to increase muscle mass (*11).

 How much creatine per day?

-According to the International Society of Sports Nutrition, the quickest way to increase muscle creatine content is to consume0.3 g / kg during the first three days, followed by a daily intake of 3 to 5 g of creatine (*12).
-This will allow for a quick load of creatine to the muscles in the first days, followed by a maintenance period in the following days.
+According to the International Society of Sports Nutrition, the quickest way to increase muscle creatine content is to consume 0.3 g / kg during the first three days, followed by a daily intake of 3 to 5 g of creatine (*12).
+This will allow for a quick load to the muscles in the first days, followed by a maintenance period in the following days.

 When to take creatine?

-Although creatine can be taken before or after workout,research seems to favor creatine after workout (*13).
+Although creatine can be taken before or after workout, research seems to favor after a workout (*13).
 This is based on the fact that the post-exercise 'anabolic window' can increase creatine absorption by muscle cells.